 - Routinely using more than you originally intended.

 - Increasing cannabis consumption over time.

 - Spending a significant amount of money on it when you’re unable to afford it.

 - Ensuring you have a steady supply to hand.

 - Experiencing cannabis cravings.

 - Consuming marijuana even when you have to work or perform important tasks.

 - Avoiding situations where you’re unable to use it.

 Nonetheless, there is a huge level of anecdotal evidence that suggests weed hangovers are real.
 If this is the case, the most likely reason is due to overconsumption of THC, the cannabinoid in marijuana that causes intoxication.
-If you experience a cannabis hangover, try to jolt your body and mind with a shower, caffeine, and nutritious breakfast.
+If you experience a cannabis hangover, try to reset your body and mind with a shower and a nutritious breakfast.

-Avoid having future hangovers by using marijuana responsibly.
-It is potentially relaxing when used in moderation.
+Users can avoid having future hangovers by using marijuana responsibly.